Getting Started with Multi-user Isolation

 - A Kubernetes namespace that shares the same name with the corresponding profile.

 - Kubernetes RBAC (Role-based access control) role binding for the namespace: Admin.
 This makes the profile owner the namespace administrator, thus giving them access to the namespace using kubectl (via the Kubernetes API).

-- Namespace-scoped service-accounts editor and viewer to be used by user-created pods in the namespace.
+- Namespace-scoped service-accounts default-editor and default-viewer to be used by user-created pods in the namespace.

 Note: Due to a one-to-one correspondence of profiles with Kubernetes namespaces, the terms profile and namespace are sometimes used interchangeably in the documentation.

 Batch creation of user profiles